Sustainable Urban Mobility in Secondary Cities

 In Peru, ongoing urbanisation has led to the expansion of a number of cities into metropolitan regions.
 This applies not only to the capital Lima, which now has a population of around 10 million, but to other cities as well, including Trujillo, Piura and Arequipa.
 However, urban infrastructural development has failed to keep pace with this rapid growth.
 In particular, local public transport – in which there is competition between numerous private companies – faces a number of challenges, including slow traffic flow, poor safety standards and high emissions.

 Improving traffic flow and establishing an efficient local public transport sector are key elements in reducing greenhouse gas (GHG) emissions and costs and improving quality of life in urban areas.
-The Government of Peru has therefore developed TRANSPerú – Nationally Appropriate Mitigation Actions (NAMA), which is made up of a diverse package of measures.
+In this context, the Peruvian Government has developed the TRANSPerú NAMA which consists of a series of measures to transform the urban transport sector.
+One of the prioritised areas of these efforts highlights the need to support local governments to improve the transport sector.

 Mobility in secondary cities and conditions for the development of a more sustainable, low-carbon urban transport sector have improved.